Anchorsify/Anchorsify.github.io/_summons/Spider.md

 The spiders are constantly creeping around, sneaking up on unsuspecting foes--and have some eerie way of never being too far from their summoner.
 Rather than moving, the swarm can attack (and be attacked) from anywhere within (DEX /2) yards of their summoner.

 **Web Body**
 Despite being spiders, they're also ninja spiders!
 When these creatures 'die', they explode into a burst of extremely sticky webbing.
 Any melee attack which reduces the Swarm size causes a -2 Immobilization penalty on the attacker which fades at the rate of 1 point per 10 IC.
-Any area-of-effect technique which reduces the swarm size instead inflicts this penalty on everyone within (number the Swarm was reduced by) yards.
+Any area-of-effect technique which reduces the swarm size instead inflicts this penalty on everyone within (number the Swarm was reduced by) yards, centered at the same spot the area of effect was (if it was within the Swarm's area, if not then it's centered on the closest edge to the Swarm's area, as listed in Unnerving Presence, above).
 Anyone who has the Spider contract is immune to this immobilization penalty.
 The penalty from Web Body spiders stacks additively with any other Immobilization effect caused by some portion of the Spider contract.
 If someone already suffering from Web Body's immobilization is afflicted by it again, their existing penalty is instead increased by 1, to a maximum of -6.

 ###### 4. Abilities
 **Standard Actions**
-The spider swarm may use Dodge as described in the Combat chapter of the PHB without spending any of the summoner's AP; however, since it cannot actually move on its own, it is likely to suffer massive dodge penalties against area-of-effect techniques.
+The spider swarm may use the Dodge and Hide actions as described in the Combat chapter of the PHB without spending any of the summoner's AP; however, since it cannot actually move on its own, it is likely to suffer massive dodge penalties against area-of-effect techniques.

 **Detonate** *(Speed 4, X AP)*
 Spiders explode into a mess of sticky webbing!
 This reduces your Swarm size by X, and has an Area of X; it can be centered on any location in your Swarm's range.
 If the swarm's last action was to use Poisonous Bite on someone, and that person is the target of their Detonate, they will be automatically hit.
 Detonate causes no damage, but inflicts the Web Body immobilization penalty on anyone who fails to defend themselves.